Mel-A-M/adb-converged-db/json/json.md

 1. During the section **Preparing the Data** on Load the source data into Object Storage Lab, you prepared a `create_credential.sql` file. **Copy and paste** the content of this into **SQL Developer Web** and **execute** using the **Run Script** button on the top of the page.

-  > Do not copy and paste the example script below.
+  > Note: Do not copy and paste the example script below.

   ![Create credential SQL](./images/create-cred.png)